micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-They shall call the people unto Mount [Carmel]; there they shall offer sacrifices of righteousness, for [^e]they shall suck the abundance of the seas and the treasures hid in the sand.
+They shall call the people unto Mount [Carmel]; there they shall offer sacrifices of righteousness, for they shall suck the abundance of the seas and the treasures hid in the sand.